The times, they are a-changing!

-Tech advisory is an area of software system design, consultation, system implementation and integration where solution providers help businesses select and adapt their tech stacks to align software solutions with their operational needs and processes, before integrating tools, implementing new solutions and onboarding and training users.
+Tech advisory combines software system design, consultation, system implementation, and integration; where solution providers (aka tech advisors) help businesses select and adapt their tech stacks to align the apps and software they use with their operational needs and processes.

-According to The Business Research Company’s 2024 Technology Advisory Global Market Report, the market will grow from $157.91 billion in 2023 to $164.48 billion in 2024.
-This trend is expected to continue, with forecasts predicting the market to grow to $196.66 billion in 2028 at an annual growth rate of 4.6%.
+According to some estimates, the tech advisory market is expected to grow from $157.91 billion in 2023 to $164.48 billion in 2024—a 4.2% increase year over year!
+If this trend continues, the market could grow to $196.66 billion by 2028 (assuming an annual growth rate of 4.6%).

 Why it’s (overdue) time to professionalize tech advisory services

-The perceived time-consuming nature of these services is partly to blame, but there’s been a gap in the market.
-There weren’t any suitable tools for ‘professionalizing’ and ‘automating’ app advisory services and useful tools, like Xero HQ’s app discovery tool, are no longer available.
-It’s a shift in approach made possible by smart new advisory tools, such as AppVentory, which empowers advisors to deliver streamlined tech advisory services at scale.
+While the perceived time-consuming nature of these services is partly to blame, there’s no denying there’s a huge gap in the market for these types of advisory services.
+But up until now, there weren’t any suitable tools for ‘professionalizing’ and ‘automating’ app advisory services, and some useful tools (such as Xero HQ’s app discovery tool) are simply no longer available.

-The tech advisory process today (and tomorrow)
+Tech advisory today (and tomorrow)

 The next-gen tech advisory process can be broken down into three key phases:

-- Onboarding
+1. Onboarding

-Onboarding involves client identification and assessment steps, quotes and agreements, implementation and testing, and user training and sign-off.
+This involves client identification and assessment steps, quotes and agreements, implementation and testing, and user training and sign-off.

 1. Client identification